19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Random Tables/Weather.md

 # Weather

-The following tables can be used to generate the weather, consider having one of the encounters on your random tables for [Overland Journeys](../../Game%20Procedures/Overland%20Journeys.md) be that the weather changes.
+The following tables can be used to generate the weather, consider having one of the encounters on your random tables for [Overland Journeys](../../Game%20Procedures/Exploration/Overland%20Journeys.md) be that the weather changes.

 Severe weather can cause loss of [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md), and extended exposure can result in damage to [Health Points](../../Player%20Characters/Derived%20Statistics/Health%20Points.md) or even death.
-See [Elemental](../../Hazards/Elemental.md) hazards.
+See [Elemental Hazards](../../Game%20Procedures/Hazards/Elemental%20Hazards.md) hazards.

-Roll for weather at the beginning of each day on an [Overland Journey](../../Game%20Procedures/Overland%20Journeys.md).
+Roll for weather at the beginning of each day on an [Overland Journey](../../Game%20Procedures/Exploration/Overland%20Journeys.md).

 ## Mechanical Weather